SovnSkyrim/Aldrnari/README.md

 If it's constantly; cap your framerate, either with BethINI, SSE Display Tweaks, or ENB.

+### I keep getting put into 3rd person when in combat

+Intended; the list is tailored to 3rd person combat

 ### "I am bothered by the way NPCs look in the game!" and "How do NPCs look??
 Are they rugged?
 Are they supermodels?
 Are they vanilla?"

 I really do not care and won't take your opinion into account.
 I've scoured a lot of NPC overhauls (from Eeekies', Northbourne, to Bijin, Pandorable or the Re-imagined Series) and handpicked them for the list so it fits ***MY*** tastes.